 Credit risk refers to the risk of losses due to failure of the Company's customers or other counterparties to meet their payment obligations.
-Credit risk arises from deposits with banks, as well as credit exposures from mattress vendors for the payment of volume and co-operative advertising rebate amounts and balances owed from third party financing companies under the various financing plans the Company offers its customers.
-In accordance with the Company's investment practice, all deposits are held at banks possessing a credit rating of AA- or better.
+Credit risk arises from deposits with banks, as well as credit exposures from vendors for the payment of rebate amounts and balances owed from third party financing companies under the various financing plans the Company offers its customers.
+In order to manage its credit risk, the Company closely monitors its financial assets and holds its deposits at highly-rated financial institutions.
 Sales to retail customers are settled in cash, financed by third party financing companies or by using major credit cards.
 The Company transfers the credit risk for financing plans to third party financing companies.
 The third party financing companies that the Company deals with carry a minimum rating of BBB or better.

 Trade and other receivables are written off when there is no reasonable expectation of recovery.
-Indicators that there is no reasonable expectation of recovery include, amongst others, the failure of a debtor to engage in a repayment plan with the group, and a failure to make contractual payments for a period of greater than 120 days past due.
+Indicators that there is no reasonable expectation of recovery include, amongst others, the failure of a debtor to engage in a repayment plan with the group, and a failure to make contractual payments for a period of greater than 90 days past due.